syntax/saas-key-licensing-system/README.md

 b) if an activation already exists in the config file of the application, submit a GET request with the activation token and it will either return success or failure based on whether or not the application token/session is valid.

+if a user wants to delete their activation, you can submit a DELETE request to same endpoint.